 “People are often asked to consider hospice care by a doctor after being told that there is nothing else than can be done, but we think of it as the next thing that can be done,” Veglahn said.

-According to the NHPCO, roughly 1.4 million Medicare beneficiaries received hospice services in 2015, the most recent year with complete research.
-Of that group, roughly 95 percent were age 65 or older and 65 percent were 85 or older.
+According to the NHPCO, about 1.61 million Medicare beneficiaries received hospice services in 2019, the most recent year with complete research.
+Of that group, roughly 30 percent were age 65 or older and about 63 percent were 85 or older.
+About 56.2 percent identified as female and 46.7 percent identified as male.

-Hospice started in the early 1970s as a service mostly intended for cancer patients, but today cancer patients make up only 36.6 percent of hospice admissions, according to NHPCO figures.
-Dementia — including Alzheimer’s patients — and heart disease patients make up the next biggest groups, at just fewer than 15 percent each.
-Lung disease patients are next at 9.3 percent; stroke or coma patients represent 6.4 percent.
+Hospice started in the early 1970s as a service mostly intended for cancer patients, but today cancer patients make up only 30.1 percent of hospice admissions, according to NHPCO figures.
+Dementia — including Alzheimer’s patients — makes up the biggest group, at roughly 20.9 percent, followed by lung disease at 7.1 percent and heart disease at 6.4 percent.
+Stroke or coma patients represent 5.4 percent.
 Other hospice patients are affected by kidney or liver disease, HIV/AIDS, and other motor neuron—related illnesses.1

 Where hospice care happens and what it entails